 Kasprowy Wierch – what’s it like up there?

 Once you get all the way up, you can expect it to be much colder and windier.
 With a return ticket, you are allowed to stay for 2 hours before taking a ride back.
-The upper station has a café, restrooms, gift shop.
+The upper station has a café, restrooms, and gift shop.
 The view is spectacular and, weather permitting, you can take some beautiful photos.
 However, the weather can change pretty quickly.
 In a matter of minutes, everything was covered with fog and we could hardly find the way back to the station.

 We noticed a very cool hiking path along the ridge of the mountain.
 If you enjoy such hikes, this may be a great way to spend a few hours.